-MIRIAM (4 LINES)
+- SLAVE (2 LINES)

-PHARAOH'S SON (2 LINES)
+- SHEEP (2 LINES) - ▲ PHARAOH'S SON (2 LINES) ATTENDANT (4 LINES)

-SLAVE (2 LINES)

-HERALD (1 LINE)

-YOCHEVED (1 LINE)

-Casting should be done completely blind of all gender,age,and/or classic "beauty" bias, to avoid any level of prejudice.
-Raw talent, on the other hand, should be considered.

-EXT.
-DESERT - DAY

-OPEN ON a hot, sandy desert.
-The sun beats down on shvitzing Jews, dressed in shmatas.

-The story of Moses and the Exodus from Egypt has been told thousands of times.
+- () NARRATOR 1: The story of Moses and the Exodus from Egypt has been told thousands of times.
 It's a reminder to the Jewish people that once we were slaves in Egypt, but now we are free.
 And so, this year, as in years before, generation upon generation, we tell the story of Passover.
 Now, I invite you to relax and listen to this tale.
-We begin in Pharaoh's palace.

-Yes, I'll have more grapes.
-This morning I took a tour of all of my new pyramids and I'm totally exhausted.
+We begin in Pharaoh's Palace. - A PHARAOH: Yes, I'll have more grapes.
+This morning I took a tour of all of my new pyramids and I'm totally exhausted. - $\Im$ SLAVE: Yes, your highness.

-SLAVE

-Yes, Your Highness.
 I must tell you that as a slave, we are really doing a fine job at building those pyramids.
-Carrying bricks is just the discipline that my fourteen sons need.

-Fourteen?
-Did you say fourteen sons?
+Carrying bricks is just the discipline that my fourteen sons need. - A PHARAOH: Fourteen?
+Did you say fourteen sons? - SLAVE: Indeed I did, your most fabulousness. - A PHARAOH: Leave my quarters.

-SLAVE

-Indeed I did, Your Most Fabulousness.

-Leave my quarters.
 I've gotta think.
 This could be bad, really bad.
 I mean, I love having these Hebrew slaves, but there are just so many of them!
 They are not Egyptians, and as shocking as it might be, I don't think they even like me.
 What if there's a war and they join my enemies and fight against me?
-I am going to try to find a way to decrease this Jewish-Hebrew slave population.

-HERALD

-Hear ye, hear ye!
-It is hereby decreed by Pharaoh, ruler of the land of Egypt, that any son born to a Jew is to be drowned in the Red Sea.
+I am going to try to find a way to decrease this Jewish-Hebrew slave population. - HERALD: Hear ye, hear ye.
+It is hereby decreed by Pharaoh, ruler of the land of Egypt, that any son born to a Jew is to be drowned in the Sea of Reeds.

-ALL

-NOOOOOO!!!!!!
+ALL: NOOOOOOO!!!!!